Professional-Services Leverage

 AI Is the New Junior Layer

-Law and accounting firms are not short on tools.
-They are short on leverage, clean workflows, and enough trained people to absorb demand.
+Wealth and private capital teams are not short on tools.
+They are short on leverage, clean workflows, and enough trained people to absorb relationship demand.

 April 30, 2026 / 8 min read